jslabovitz/harfbuzz-gem/README.md

 The Harfbuzz gem is a Ruby interface to the Harfbuzz text shaping engine.
 By using this gem, some input text, a font file, and a list of features, you can convert Unicode text to glyph descriptions that are ready to be rendered.

-For more information about Harfbuzz itself, see [harfbuzz.org](http://harfbuzz.org).
+For more information about Harfbuzz itself, see [harfbuzz.org](http://harfbuzz.org), or the [Harfbuzz manual](http://behdad.github.io/harfbuzz/).

 For an example of use, see [examples/example.rb](https://github.com/jslabovitz/harfbuzz-gem/blob/master/examples/example.rb).
 You can run this from the base directory of the gem: